A flexible case management platform designed for nonprofits

 Every nonprofit or humanitarian organization needs a reliable case management system to help them on a day-to-day basis.
 Some just need a simple way to keep secure and accurate records, while others need something robust that meets their unique needs.
 No matter which part of the spectrum your organization falls under, it’s important to know what you’re looking for so you don’t end up getting a system that doesn’t work like you need it to.
 Here are ten things to keep in mind when considering purchasing case management software.

 Many organizations need a system that flexes and adapts to their needs.
 Off-the-shelf solutions can work, but oftentimes they lack the in-depth features required to run a nonprofit organization with all its programs and services.
-The ability to customize your software tool is invaluable.
+The ability to customize your case management software solution is invaluable.

 If a case management system isn’t easy to use from the start, it can be more challenging to train staff and clients.
 You may sacrifice efficiency and work satisfaction in the name of trying to figure out a system that doesn’t work well.
 When searching for a good case management system, try to find one with an intuitive user interface.